 Chair: Kevin W. Garey, M.S., Pharm.D., FASHP

-The Department of Clinical Sciences and Administration is composed of 30 faculty members dedicated to improving human health by advancing the principles, science and practice of pharmaceutical care.
+The Department of Pharmacy Practice and Translation Research includes 30 faculty members dedicated to improving human health by advancing the principles, science and practice of pharmaceutical care.
 With its renowned clinical and research faculty, dedication to serving the community, and affiliation with the prestigious Texas Medical Center, the department is an international leader in providing quality education for its professional and pharmacy administration graduate students.

-CSA faculty and staff members are primarily housed at the College’s Texas Medical Center Campus Building.
-In addition to classrooms and research laboratories, the TMC Campus features the Pharmacy Care Lab, the Sterile Products Laboratory and computer labs with access to the famed TMC Library.
+PPTR faculty and staff members are primarily housed at the college’s Texas Medical Center Campus Building.
+In addition to classrooms and research laboratories, the TMC Campus features the Pharmacy Care Lab, the Sterile Products Laboratory, and computer labs with access to the famed TMC Library.

 Mission and Goals

-The mission of the Department of Clinical Sciences & Administration is to:
+The mission of the Department of Pharmacy Practice and Translational Research is to: